Roxanne2904/react-calendar-library/README.md

   > > These are availables:
   > >
   > > `french`, `english`, `spanish`, `deutch`, `portuguese`
-- customize your arrows backgrounds Colors in order to add or remove a year,
+- customize your arrows backgrounds buttons in order to add or remove a year,
-- customize your numbers background color on hover,
+- customize your arrows,
+- customize numbers,
-- customize your invalid numbers color (these out of month),
+- customize your invalid numbers (these out of month),
+- customize year and month color,
-- customize your numbers color,
+- customize your selected day,
-- customize arrows and date color,
+- customize your current day,
+- customize Sundays if you valid sunday highlighted.
 - choose if you want or not let days out of month allowed,
-- choose your selected number background color,
-- customize your custom numbers color on hover,
-- customize your selected number color.

-### Examples
+- choose if you want or not let Sundays allowed,
+- choose if you want or not Sundays highlighted allowed.

+### Implement the component in my App...

 > How to implement my component in my App/project ?
 >